Phone Losers of America: History

-In the early 2000s, with the introduction of companies offering Caller ID Spoofing, groups such as the Phone Losers of America became notable in their utilisation of the service for prank calling, for example in the spoofing of law enforcement and corporate office numbers.
+With the introduction of Caller ID Spoofing in the early 2000s, groups such as the PLA became notable for their utilization of the service for prank calling.
+Spoofing was commonly used to imitate law enforcement and corporate office numbers.

+Throughout the 2000s, PLA email lists and discussion forums remained active, and Carter released a number of episodes of PLA TV.
+In 2002, he started an internet-based radio station called "PLA Radio", followed by a podcast of the same name in 2006.
+In 2012 after 29 episodes of PLA Radio, Carter started a new podcast called "The Snow Plow Show" which is still active as of 2026.

-In August 2015, the Columbia Daily Tribune in Columbia, Missouri, featured the PLA in an article about a series of "strange calls" received by local residents who had signed a petition against a crosswalk construction project.
+In August 2015, the Columbia Daily Tribune featured the PLA in an article about a series of "strange calls" received by local residents who had signed a petition against a crosswalk construction project.
 The article quoted an FBI representative who allegedly told the Tribune that the calls to Columbia residents "would likely be prosecuted on the local level."

 In early November 2016, Carter reported that the FBI performed an early-morning raid on his recording studio, resulting in a temporary seizure of all technical equipment.
 The raid was triggered by an attempt to access customer profiles at numerous retail stores across the country, primarily Safeway, of which some were utilized for prank phone calls.
 The case was treated as a federal matter, and was presided over by Judge Marco A. Hernandez of the Federal District Court of Oregon.
 On October 16, 2017, Judge Hernandez sentenced Carter to eight months of home detention, followed by five years of probation.
 Carter must pay $19,600 in restitution to Safeway as a consequence.